snaplet/docs-old/docs/integrations/github-action-postgres-with-data.md

 Learn more about [Github actions service containers here](https://docs.github.com/en/actions/guides/about-service-containers).

-### 3. Docker login in the Github action so it can publish the Posgres images with "baked-in" data.
+### 3. Docker login in the Github action so it can publish the Postgres images with "baked-in" data.

 ```yml
 uses: docker/login-action@v1